lukasroegner/homebridge-nuki/README.md

 * After the bridge management interface is loaded, click on the bridge icon and enable the switch for "HTTP API"
 * The IP address, port and API token are shown (you need them for the configuration of the plugin)
 * Go back and click on the device icon that you want to use with the plugin
-* The "Smartlock ID" of the device is shown (you need it for the configuration of the plugin, called `nukiId` in the configuration)
 * Repeat this step for each device you want to use with the plugin

+## Find Nuki IDs of the devices

+Start homebridge with the plugin installed, however, do not provide any devices in the `devices` array.
+The plugin will print out all devices with their type and corresponding `nukiId`.

 ## Configuration